 - What is your company’s short term and long term strategy?

 Whatever your decision might be, Agile and Agile training is in itself a long and exciting journey.
 By its very nature, Agile fundamentally questions the linear way that most of us are used to doing things.
-It questions life itself: we assume that, in order to wake up, one has to first fall asleep and in order to travel to foreign country one has to first purchase an airplane ticket.
+It questions life itself: we assume that, in order to wake up, one has to first fall asleep and in order to travel to a foreign country one has to first purchase an airplane ticket.

 But life is not always that simple.
 And when something cannot be characterized as either good or bad, it’s simply because it is not…. it can just be Agile.